praekeltfoundation/ways-of-working/docs/tools.rst

 Stop working and protest immediately if people are treating your mailbox as their ticketing system.
 We're tried that, it does not work.

+If a Jira project has a workflow, you need to update your tickets
+appropriately:
+New -> Open -> Fixed in dev (when pushed to github) -> Deployed to QA

+Our QA team will move the ticket to QA Passed, and our DevOps team will be responsible for the production deployment before the ticket is resolved.

+If a ticket is QA Failed then it's back into your section of the workflow.

 A ticket should represent a solid piece of work you intend to do.
-Make an effort to keep the work you are trying to do to 16 hours.
+Make an effort to keep the work you are trying to do in one ticket to no more than 16 hours.

 Any estimate you make for actual work done beyond 16 hours is assumed to be